richtaur/richtaur.github.io/src/post/giant-clown.md

   </a>
 </div>

 Most doodles make it to adolescence and are abandoned, which is fine.
-Usually those are too ambitious or aren't satisfying enough.
+Usually they are too ambitious or aren't satisfying enough.

 For whatever reason, this one survived longer than most.
-Maybe because it was Halloween.
+Maybe because it was conceived on Halloween.

 <div>
   <a href="/media/images/post/giant-clown/fullsize/clown_process.jpg">